kevinassogba/parallel-computing-projects/README.md

     - `mpijavac -cp <<path to mpi.jar>> opencbs.java MyTimer.java`
 - Run with:
     - `mpirun --hostfile <<path to hostfile.txt>> --prefix /usr/local java -cp <<path to mpi.jar>> opencbs`

-## Acknowledgement
-Special thanks to *Dr Peizhao Hu* for his guidance, as well as key contribution leading to lines of codes in the java files contained in this repository.